Does Salt Break a Fast? The Truth About Sodium & Fasting

 Here's what works:

-**Simple sea salt water:** Add a pinch of sea salt to a glass of water and drink it.
+Simple sea salt water: Add a pinch of sea salt to a glass of water and drink it.
 You'll feel better within minutes if you're experiencing dizziness or fatigue.
 This is especially helpful during the first 10 days of fasting, when your body is adjusting.
+For the full picture of why you feel dizzy or lightheaded during intermittent fasting, including the red flags that mean you should stop, see the dedicated guide.

 Timing: Take salt water whenever you feel symptoms—dizziness, headache, fatigue, muscle cramps.
 You don't need to drink it on a schedule.
 Your body will tell you when it needs it.